AVC2-UESTC/WiFiTAD/README.md

 pytorch
 tqdm

-use this command to install pytorch 1.9.1 : pip install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html
+use this command to install pytorch 1.9.1 : `pip install torch==1.9.1+cu111 torchvision==0.10.1+cu111 torchaudio==0.9.1 -f https://download.pytorch.org/whl/torch_stable.html`

+use this command to compile the file: `python3 setup.py develop`